ethan-yi-dev/ethan-yi-dev/README.md

-# Hi there! 👋 I'm Kevin Yi
+# Hi there! 👋 I'm Ethan Yi

 Welcome to my GitHub profile!
 I'm a passionate **Full-Stack Software Developer** with expertise in building scalable and efficient applications.
 I specialize in modern web technologies and cloud solutions.